kgdunn/pid-book/univariate-review/univariate-review.rst

 		- when using only the data: 4.5% (see code above)
 		- when using the estimated parameters of the distribution: 5.1% (see code above)

-	We should use the t-distribution to answer the last part, but at this stage we had not yet looked at the t-distribution.
-However, the large number of observations (1440) means the t-distribution is no different than the normal distribution.
+	We should use the :math:`t`-distribution to answer the last part, but at this stage we had not yet looked at the :math:`t`-distribution.
+However, the large number of observations (1440) means the :math:`t`-distribution is no different than the normal distribution.

 .. question::